dhiman07roy/Laptop-Buying-Guide/README.md

 <br>
 It also contains some suggested best performing laptops in certain price brackets.
 <br>
-At the end, it contains a form to ask for reviews and suggestions regarding mt website.
+At the end, it contains a form to ask for reviews and suggestions regarding the website.